JanniT/operatingSystems_projects/README.md

 ### my-cat

-This app function the same way as unix `cat` command, where it can print the contents of a file, or if not given any filepath parameter, it will print out stdin.
+This app function the same way as unix `cat` command, where it can print the contents of a file, or if not given any file path parameter, it will print out stdin.

 ### my-grep

 This utility is a variant of the unix `grep` command, where it looks through a file line by line and tries to find user-specified search term in the line.
 If it finds a line with the word in it, the line is printed out.

 If a search term is provided but a file isn't, my-grep reads and searches the term from the standard input.
-This is done until user pressess ```Ctrl + D```
+This is done until user presses ```Ctrl + D```

 Run the program: